-Nike Girls Basketball Camp University of Maryland Baltimore County Baltimore, Maryland
+Nike Girls Basketball Camp Univ. of Maryland Baltimore County Baltimore, Maryland

 US Sports Camps is excited to welcome back Coach Phil Stern, University of Maryland Baltimore County Head Women's Basketball Coach, as director of our Nike Girls Basketball Camp at UMBC in Baltimore, MD.
-The Shooting Camp will run from July 26-July 28, 2013.
-The Complete Skills Camp will run July 28- August 1, 2013.
+The Shooting Camp will run from June 13-15 and the Complete Skills Camp June 29-July 3, 2014.

 The Complete Skills Camp offers a challenging daily format of fundamental instruction, clinics, drills, and team games.
 Players will have the opportunity to develop and refine their fundamental basketball skills.
 Emphasis is placed on fundamental development, shooting, offensive moves, defense, rebounding, team play, and more.